Seneca-BSA/bsa/docs/sea700/lab5.md

         scene = moveit_commander.PlanningSceneInterface()

     Instantiate a `MoveGroupCommander` object.
-This object is an interface to a planning group (group of joints).
-In this tutorial the group is the primary arm joints in the JetAuto robot, so we set the group’s name to `arm`.
+This object is an interface to a planning group (a group of joints).
+In this tutorial, the group is the primary arm joints in the JetAuto robot, so we set the group’s name to `arm`.
 If you are using a different robot, change this value to the name of your robot arm planning group.
 This interface can be used to plan and execute motions:

         group_name = "arm"
         move_group = moveit_commander.MoveGroupCommander(group_name)

-    Create a `DisplayTrajectory` ROS publisher which is used to display trajectories in Rviz:
+    Create a `DisplayTrajectory` ROS publisher, which is used to display trajectories in RViz:

         display_trajectory_publisher = rospy.Publisher('/move_group/display_planned_path',
                                                     moveit_msgs.msg.DisplayTrajectory,